kent-rasmussen/azt/docs/USAGE.md

 Settings are saved to file each time you run a check, and loaded again on the next boot.
 If you change a setting that leaves another setting invalid (e.g., `V1=g`, or `C1=C2` for `VCV nouns`), the invalid setting is removed and replaced with an assumption (as above).

 ### The Main Window
-On the upper left of the main window, each of these settings are indicated:
+On the upper left of the main window, relevant settings are indicated:

  - interface language
  - analysis language